joemoose/psiops/docs/character.md

 Choose your ***native language*** and a ***second language*** you're fluent in.

-Then choose an ***additional number of languages*** equal to the higher score of either your WILLPOWER or TACTICS.
-If both scores are zero or lower, choose no additional languages.
+Then choose an ***additional number of languages*** equal to your TACTICS score.
+If the score is zero or lower, choose no additional language.

-!!! example

-	If your WILLPOWER is 1 and TACTICS is 0, the higher value is 1, so you gain 1 additional language, for a total of 3.

 ---

 ### Step 10: Codename

-Assign a ***codename***.
+Assign a ***codename*** for your character.

 ---

 Your operator is ready.
-Everything that follows explains how missions run.
+Everything that follows in the subsequent chapters explains how missions run.
 Read them.
 Know them.

 Weapons free, soldier.
 Oscar Mike.